z0on/2bRAD_denovo/2bRAD_README.txt

 git clone https://github.com/z0on/AFS-analysis-with-moments.git

 # print folded 2d SFS - for denovo or when mapping to genome of the studied species
-# (change numbers to 2x 90% the number of samples for in each pop):
+# (change numbers to 2 x 0.9 x number of samples for in each pop):
 2dAFS_fold.py 2pops_dadi.data pop0 pop1 36 26

 # print unfolded 2d SFS - if mapping to genome of sister species
-# (change numbers to 2x number of samples for in each pop):
+# (change numbers to 2 x 0.9 x number of samples for in each pop):
 2dAFS.py 2pops_dadi.data pop0 pop1 36 36

-# S2M model for pop0 and pop1
+# S2M model for pop0 and pop1: ancestral population splits into two different constant sizes, with asymmetrical migration
 # numbers are 2x number of samples for in each pop, and then starting values of parameters: nu1, nu2, T, m12, m21, and fraction of misidentified ancestral states (for unfolded).
 Parameters will be perturbed each time so all runs will be different
 # run this same command 20 or more times to ensure convergence:
 S2M.py 2pops_dadi.data pop0 pop1 36 36 1 1 1 1 1 0.01
 # folded (for denovo):
 S2M_fold.py 2pops_dadi.data pop0 pop1 36 36 1 1 1 1 1

+# IM2 model: ancestral population splits into two different sizes which then experience different exponential growth/decline, with asymmetrical migration
 # Folded IM2 model for pop0 and pop1 (parameters: nu1_0,nu2_0,nu1,nu2,T,m12,m21):
 IM2_fold.py 2pops_dadi.data pop0 pop1 36 36 1 1 1 1 1 1 1